MostlyFocusedMike/typescript-practice/notes.md

 }
 ```

-essentionally it boils down to
+essentially it boils down to

 ```plaintext